liyan2015/AdapLDP-FL/README.md

 <!-- start intro -->

-This repository provides the implementation of the paper ["AdapLDP-FL: An Adaptive Local DifferentialPrivacy for Federated Learning"](https://10.1109/TMC.2024.3374789), which is published in IEEE TRANSACTIONS ON MOBILE COMPUTING.
+This repository provides the implementation of the paper ["AdapLDP-FL: An Adaptive Local DifferentialPrivacy for Federated Learning"](https://10.1109/TMC.2024.3374789), which is published in IEEE Transactions on Mobile Computing.
 This paper investigates FL under the scenario of noise optimization with LDP.
 Specifically, given a certain privacy budget, we design the adaptive LDP method via a noise scaler, which adaptively optimizes the noise size of every client.
-Secondly, we dynamically tailor the model direction after adding noise by the designed a direction matrix, to overcome the model drift problem caused by adding noises to the client model.Finally, our method achieves higher accuracy than some existing works with the same privacy level and the convergence speed is significantly improved.
+Secondly, we dynamically tailor the model direction after adding noise by the designed a direction matrix, to overcome the model drift problem caused by adding noises to the client model.
+Finally, our method achieves higher accuracy than some existing works with the same privacy level and the convergence speed is significantly improved.

 <table>
   <tr>